thewchan/uxf/README.md

 number of values in any given row is equal to the number of field names.
 (See the examples below).

+Maps, lists, and tables may begin with a comment (see examples below and the BNF at the end).

 ## Examples

 ### Minimal empty UXF